capogreco/capogreco.github.io/_posts/2022-10-03-websockets.md

 }
 ```

-... and the following `client.js` code:
+... and the following `script.js` client code:

 ```js
 const socket = new WebSocket (`ws://localhost/`)